 Every child has different skill sets and unique ways to exhibit their inner potential.

 The teachers in a Montessori school must understand the importance of individuality and treat each child as a separate individual, as well as provide individualized learning activities and curriculum for children to learn at their own pace.

 - Teacher as Demonstrator

 The teacher in a Montessori school should act as a good role model for the children.
-Before starting any activity or class for the children between the age of 2 to 6 years the teacher must demonstrate or give a lesson on the materials and apparatus the children will be using for the activities.
+Before starting any activity or class for children between the age of 2 to 6 years the teacher must demonstrate or give a lesson on the materials and apparatus the children will be using for the activities.

 The demonstration and lessons should gradually stop as the child develops.

 The teacher should help the child learn freely and independently.